Employer of Record in LatAm: Benefits, Compliance, and How to Choose a Provider

 EORs remove many administrative hurdles, but they are not a universal solution.
 Here are some limitations to keep in mind:

 Limited flexibility.
 Some EORs focus on full-time employees only.
-If you prefer hybrid or contractor-to-full-time models, the provider may need to work with external partners or impose additional steps.
+If you prefer a COR structure or contractor-to-full-time transitions, the provider may need to work with external partners or impose additional steps.

 Country constraints.
 Labor laws differ significantly from Chile to Colombia.
 An EOR that excels in one market might face licensing or benefits limitations in another.